legend-exp/remage/docs/rmg-commands.md

 **Commands:**

 * `AddParticle` – Add a particle to be filtered out by its PDG code.
 User is responsible for correct PDG code.
+* `AddKeepVolume` – Add a physical volume by name in which all specified Particles will be kept.
+They will be killed everywhere else.
+Can NOT be mixed with KillVolumes.
+* `AddKillVolume` – Add a physical volume by name in which all specified Particles will be killed.
+They will only be killed in this volume.
+Can NOT be mixed with KeepVolumes.

 ### `/RMG/Output/ParticleFilter/AddParticle`